dojo/docs/developer/design/loader/edit1.rst

 * the asynchronous API ("AMD API")
 * the synchronous API which consists of ``dojo.require()``, ``dojo.provide()``, ``dojo.requireIf()``, ``dojo.requireAfterIf()``, ``dojo.platformRequire()``, and ``dojo.requireLocalization()`` ("legacy loader API")

-The AMD API is new to Dojo 1.7 and is an implementation of the `Asynchronous Module Definition`_ (AMD) specification.
+The AMD API is new to Dojo 1.7 and is an implementation of the `Asynchronous Module Definition <https://github.com/amdjs/amdjs-api/wiki/AMD>`_ (AMD) specification.
 This is an exciting new standard for writing and loading modules that dramatically improves code portability and interoperability.
 Equally important, it allows modules to be loaded asynchronously, which provides two key benefits versus the old synchronous API:

-* Modules can be downloaded asynchronously and concurrently, thereby decreasing page load times up to 10×.
+* Modules can be downloaded asynchronously and concurrently, thereby decreasing page load times up to 10x.
 * Hacks such as ``debugAtAllCosts`` are no longer needed in order to provide perfect debugging in all browsers.

 The v1.7 loader is fully backward compatible with v1.6- code and runs in legacy loader API mode by default.

 In addition to the core loader APIs, the new Dojo loader includes several other useful features:

-* Multiple platform support: By default, the Dojo loader includes configurations for the browser, `node.js`_, and `Rhino`_.
-Environment-specific configuration files are typically less than 100 lines of code and can be easily written to extend Dojo support to other JavaScript environments (see `Non-browser Environments_`).
+* Multiple platform support: By default, the Dojo loader includes configurations for the browser, `node.js <http://nodejs.org>`_, and `Rhino <http://www.mozilla.org/rhino/>`_.
+Environment-specific configuration files are typically less than 100 lines of code and can be easily written to extend Dojo support to other JavaScript environments (see `Non-browser Environments`_).

 * `has.js`_ API: The Dojo loader implements the has.js API, and uses that API to bracket several loader features.
 In conjunction with the Dojo build system, this allows for loader code to be reduced to just 3K (minimized and gzipped).
 This makes the Dojo loader the smallest fully-compatible AMD loader currently available.